KvJellyBean/calculator/README.md

-# Calculator Project
+# Web Based Calculator

 ## Overview

-This calculator project is part of [The Odin Project](https://www.theodinproject.com/), providing a web-based calculator with various features.
-The calculator is designed to perform basic arithmetic operations, handle decimals, convert numbers between positive/negative, and calculate percentages.
+This calculator project is part of [The Odin Project](https://www.theodinproject.com/), designed to provide users with a versatile tool for basic arithmetic operations, decimal calculations, and conversions.
+The calculator is implemented using HTML, CSS, and JavaScript to ensure a user-friendly and functional experience.

 ## Features

 ### 1. Basic Arithmetic Operations
-   - Addition
-   - Subtraction
-   - Multiplication
-   - Division
+   - Addition, subtraction, multiplication, and division functionalities.

-### 2. Decimal Handling
+### 2. Decimal Calculations
-   - Perform calculations with decimal numbers.
+   - Perform calculations involving decimal numbers with ease.

-### 3. Number Conversion
+### 3. Positive/Negative Conversion
-   - Toggle between positive and negative numbers.
+   - Convert a positive number to its negative counterpart and vice versa.

+### 4. Percentage Calculation
-   - Convert numbers to percentages.
+   - Convert a number to its percentage equivalent.

 ## Getting Started